-Whatever your business, if you need a POS system that’s perfectly tailored to your unique needs, Square’s POS API offers you fully integrated payment processing without having to build your own payment flow from scratch.
+Whatever your business, if you need a POS that’s perfectly tailored to your unique needs, Square’s POS API offers you fully integrated payment processing without having to build your own payment flow from scratch.
 Our standard Point of Sale app is a powerful tool that allows millions of merchants to run their businesses from top to bottom.
-By using our POS API, you get access to all these tools along with the workflows you need in your specialized POS app.
+By using our POS API, you get access to all these tools along with the workflows you need in your specialised POS app.
 You’re able to view all your transactions in Square’s online Dashboard and take advantage of all the reporting and analytics you get from selling with Square.
-Our point-of-sale API is fully PCI compliant, our fees are competitive, and our sellers get paid fast.
+Our point-of-sale API is PCI-DSS compliant, our fees are competitive, and our sellers get paid fast.

-Why we made our POS API
+Why we made our API POS

 We started our payments company so anyone anywhere could take credit and debit card payments.
 Creating our POS integration API is a continuation of that mission.
 We’ve built a really solid payments infrastructure and want to allow people to build on top of it.
-Our POS API is a great way to support businesses that have more complicated POS needs than what we’re able to provide with our standard offering.
+Our API POS is a great way to support businesses that have more complicated POS needs than what we’re able to provide with our standard offering.

 How does the point-of-sale (POS) API work?

 Our POS integration API uses an app switch, meaning the app switches between your custom POS and Square’s Point of Sale app to process a payment.
 With just a few lines of code, you’re ready to initiate a transaction from your POS.
 Once initiated, it automatically switches you into the Point of Sale app.
-There you can swipe or dip cards, or tap devices for NFC payments.
+There you can swipe or dip cards or tap devices for NFC payments.
 After the payment flow, the app switches back to your custom POS.
 It’s simple and easy.

 What POS features can I expect?

-- Quick, easy API integration
+- Quick, easy POS integration API

 - PCI compliance using end-to-end encryption